 However, believers often equate answering the call of God with being a ‘full time’ pastor, missionary, evangelist or church worker.
 There is an unspoken hierarchy of calling.
 Clerical vocations like pastors and evangelists represent the highest calling and are highly valued because they are ‘spiritual’ vocations.
 Next would be those working in Christian or charitable organisations or those involved in the ministry of ‘helps’ or service like educationists, doctors, medical and social work professionals.
 At the lowest level would be those in ‘secular’ vocations like businessmen, executives, salespeople and factory workers.
-Though lowly ranked, they can however, find redemption in what they do when they render financial support to the church or missionary organisation.
+Though lowly ranked, they can, however, find redemption in what they do when they render financial support to the church or missionary organisation.
 Some thus see their calling in holding a ‘secular job’ as providing financial support to the church.
 Their so-called secular employment gains legitimacy when they give money to the church.
 As the Lausanne Committee paper on Marketplace Ministry commented: “Clericalisation produced the ‘taming of the pew.’
 Lay people were to pay, pray, and obey.”

 Believers desiring to serve God, therefore feel impelled to move up the hierarchy.
 And this often means leaving their ‘secular’ jobs to take up full-time church or missionary work.
-In the New Testament church, all believers are empowered to be prophets, priests and kings and this, therefore, is an antithesis to the clergy-laity dichotomy.
+In the New Testament church, all believers are empowered to be prophets, priests, and kings and this, therefore, is an antithesis to the clergy-laity dichotomy.
 No sooner were the people of God liberated at Pentecost than the early church fathers disempowered them through a reversion to Old Testament, and the pagan sacred and secular models of clerical leadership.
 Exacerbating this erroneous concept is the monastic teachings of the early church which encouraged believers to withdraw from a tainted and contaminated world.

-The Biblical model is that of a body of Christ with multiple parts, and not a hierarchical ladder or pyramid with the clergy at its apex.
-God has given believers various giftings to fulfill His calling for us to be His co-creators in the work of bringing His creation to fulfillment.
+The Biblical model is that of a body of Christ with multiple parts and not a hierarchical ladder or pyramid with the clergy at its apex.
+God has given believers various giftings to fulfill His calling for us to be His co-creators in the work of bringing His creation to fulfilment.
 He expects us to be involved in all kinds of creative work to fulfill His plans for His kingdom.